- 1%Points earned at M&S

 Final Words

-As you consider the best 0% APR credit cards this February, remember that choosing the right card can significantly impact your finances.
-Take time to compare your options carefully and make informed decisions to maximize your benefits.
+As you consider the best 0% APR credit cards this March 2026, remember that the right choice can significantly impact your financial flexibility.
+Take time to compare the options available, assess your spending habits, and make informed decisions that align with your financial goals.

 Frequently Asked Questions

-With the M&S Purchase Plus Credit Card, you earn 1 point for every £1 spent at M&S and 1 point for every £5 spent elsewhere.
+The M&S Bank 0% Credit Card has a £0 annual fee and offers a variable APR of 24.9%.
+You can earn 1 point for every £1 spent at M&S and 1 point for every £5 spent elsewhere, making it a good choice for M&S shoppers.